How does Rhode Island boat insurance work?

 Optional boat coverages

 Comprehensive and collision coverage provides two types of protection.
 Collision coverage covers accidents involving other boats and stationary objects, such as buoys and docks.
 On the other hand, comprehensive coverage covers the cost to replace or repair your boat for events outside of your control, such as fire, theft, and vandalism.
 This type of coverage may be helpful if you tend to store your boat during the long winter months when your boat is not in use.
 If you're financing your boat, your lender will likely require both comprehensive and collision.
+Learn more about comprehensive and collision coverage for boats.

 Propulsion Plus mechanical breakdown coverage will help pay for repairs if the lower unit of an outboard motor or the upper and lower units of an inboard/outboard motor suffer a mechanical breakdown — even if it's from wear and tear.